GluuFederation/docs-gluu-server-prod/docs/source/upgrade/index.md

     ```

     Your upgrade directory will be the `/opt/upd/4.3.1/dist`.
 The script will create these sub directories: `app`, `gluu`, and `tmp`.
 It also downloads latest setup files to `/install/community_edition_setup_4.3.1`.

+    #### Offline Upgrade from 4.x to 4.3.1
+    If your machine is not open to public internet, you can download self extracting upgrade script form https://repo.gluu.org/upd/4-3-1.upg.run and you can run inside Gluu CE container as

+    ```
+    sh 4-3-1.upg.run
+    ```

+    The script extracts contents to `/opt/upd/4.3.1/dist`, and writes latest setup files to `/install/community_edition_setup_4.3.1`

 === "Cloud Native Edition"

     !!!warning